Support for Women with HER2+ Breast Cancer

 FREE - On the App Store (iPhone® Only)

-The information you find in the Genentech 4HER app is not meant to replace the advice of your healthcare team.
-Please talk with your healthcare team about your medical condition and treatment.
+The information you receive from the KADCYLA Patient Support Line is not meant to replace the advice of your healthcare team.
+Genentech will not provide medical advice regarding your medical condition or treatment.

 HER2-positive or HER2+

 Breast cancer cells that have too many HER2 receptors.

 Adjuvant treatment is additional treatment for early breast cancer that is given just after, and complementary to, the main treatment (usually surgery).
 For HER2+ breast cancer, this may include radiation therapy, chemotherapy, hormonal therapy, and/or targeted therapy.